How to remove an wmplayer error

 Wmplayer.exe is a Windows core system file.
-File wmplayer.exe is a trustworthy file from Microsoft.
-Program uses ports to connect to a LAN or the Internet.
+The wmplayer.exe file is a trustworthy file from Microsoft.
+The software uses ports to connect to a LAN or the Internet.
 Therefore the technical security rating is 4% dangerous, however also read the users reviews.

 If you encounter difficulties with wmplayer.exe, you could also uninstall the program using the Control Panel ⇒ Add/Remove programs ⇒ Windows Media Format Runtime or Windows Media Format 11 runtime.